 Tis the season to decorate!
-Turn on your favorite Christmas music, make some peppermint flavored coffee and pull out those Christmas decorations!
-I love decorating for Christmas and celebrating the season with friends and family.
+Turn on your favorite Christmas music and pull out those Christmas decorations!
+I love decorating for Christmas with our little boys and celebrating the season with friends and family.
 Seeing the multicolored and white lights in our home at night is cozy and uplifting.
+These 5 Easy and Cheap DIY Christmas Decorating Ideas can probably make using materials you already have so you can save money on decorating!

-Here are five easy and cheap decorating ideas or crafts that you can probably make using materials you already have.
 Always check your Christmas stock of ribbons and decorations before purchasing more!
 Try to re-purpose outdated decor too by painting it or replacing ribbons, or sprucing them up a bit.
-Pinterest has many ideas.
+When you are tired from decorating and shopping, make yourself a Tiramisu Eggnog Cocktail.

 1. Galvanized bucket filled with large Pine cones and Holly branches